gaochaojian/abc.github.io-1/index.md

 	membership, events, payments, and so on.
 The project was written in php, with a MySQL backend database.

-## Programming Languages
+## Core Skills/Programming Languages
 **C#:** I have worked extensively with C#, both professionally and as a
 		hobby, developing everything ranging from business applications, to games, from web forums to simple web servers.
-I am additionally fairly experienced with the .Net framework and popular NuGet extensions.
+I am additionally very experienced with the .NET framework and popular NuGet extensions.

-**Java:** I used Java for many projects at university and use it for a
-		few side projects in my own time.
-I am fairly supportive of open source projects, and I appreciate the cross-platform portability possible with Java.

-**Web**: I am competent with Javascript, CSS, HTML, php, SQL and some other common
-		web development tools and languages, as well as common data transfer formats such as XML, JSON and YAML.
+**Web**: I have been developing websites and web applications both recreationally and professionally for many years, with a wide array of skills and competencies.
+I've developed REST API applications and integrated external APIs into other applications.
+Some of my skills include:
+* HTML, JavaScript, CSS
+* PHP, ASP.Net, Visual Basic
+* MySQL/MariaDB, Microsoft SQL, Firebase, Postgres
+* XML, JSON, YAML
+* Apache, Microsoft IIS, nginx, Lighttpd

 Basic knowledge of **C**, **C++**, **x86 assembly**, **Python**, **rust**...